Steve just got the phone call from his candidate accepting the offer - cloud nine. Finally, the right candidate came along!

 For any documents required for these steps, consider using electronic templates (we use Hello Sign).
 This creates a paper trail, and is much cleaner than sending attachments via email.

 The communication during this “in-between time” sets the tone for the new hire’s first day.
 Set your candidate up for success - anticipate questions so he or she isn’t prying for information.
-Otherwise, you will get flooded with unnecessary emails titled “Quick Benefit Question” or “Time Off Clarification.”
+Otherwise, you will get flooded with unnecessary emails asking for clarification on benefits or time off.

-We differentiate “Everyone” from “Full Time,” since there might be some tasks that a part time employee would still complete - such as computer setup, time tracking, and getting a portrait taken.
+We tag certain items in the Everyone list as "Full Time" - this differentiates tasks that a part time employee would still complete, such as computer setup, time tracking, and getting a portrait taken.
 We also combine similar tasks into one card, and include a checklist within that card - this is a cleaner process that employees can work through without being overwhelmed with separate cards for each task.

 For instance, “Complete Account Registrations” includes 12 checklist items within that list (versus having separate cards for all 12 items).

-The remaining lists on the Trello board are broken out by role type - at Headway, a new hire would fall into the Developer, Designer, or Marketing category.
+The remaining lists on the new hire board are broken out by role type - at Headway, a new hire would fall into the Developer, Designer, or Marketing category.